-Put simply, all species of plywood have the potential to warp if there’s an imbalance of moisture.
-If the wood is more moist on one side than on the other, it will shrink unevenly, which causes the wood to bow.
+Put, all plywood species have the potential to warp if there’s an imbalance of moisture.
+If the wood is moister on one side then on the other, it will shrink unevenly, which causes the wood to bow.
 Potential causes for wood to bow include the following:

 - Storing wood near a heat source or in the sun.
 In this case, one part of the wood will dry more quickly than the other, causing the warp.

 - Standing the plywood upright.
 Leaning plywood will cause the different sections to compact differently, causing a warp.
 The process is made worse when the wood is stored next to a heat source.

 - Keeping the boards exposed to the elements, where one side could get wet while the other remains relatively dry.